-To create an open ended and integrated network of walking and cycle routes that permeates the Plan Lands and coincide with biodiversity corridors and SUDS features.
+To create an open ended and integrated network of walking and cycle routes that promotes universal access for all and permeate the Plan Lands in a manner that coincides with biodiversity corridors and SUDS features.
 These routes shall form heritage trails that use natural and built heritage features to link a necklace of parks, open spaces and landscaped squares.
 (Objective GI31)